kookjd7759/Mini-game-hub/README.md

 # Mini Game Hub
 **Mini Game Hub** is a compact collection of mini-games, featuring 1 game.
-While most of the games in the hub are popular titles that have been released before, I have personally implemented all the features for each one.
+While most of the games in the hub are well-known game that have been released before, I have personally implemented all the features for each one.

 All games in Mini Game Hub efficiently utilize inter-process communication (IPC) to **provide a graphical user interface (GUI)**.
-## Development environment
+### Development environment
 - Front-end : PyQt5
 - Back-end : C++